Q: What is Amazon Textract?

 Q: What are the most common use cases for Amazon Textract?

-- Extract Text for Natural Language Processing (NLP)
+- Extracting text for Natural Language Processing (NLP)

 Q: What type of text can Amazon Textract detect and extract?